nurulaidayanti/SD-training/readme.md

 **Package**

 Package is the container that holds the semiconductor die.
-It protects the circuit material from damage.
+It protects the die from potential damage.

 <img src = "https://user-images.githubusercontent.com/118953932/205201579-69f972ab-dc30-4b49-902d-5a79ab6e80ff.png" width = "200" height = "200">